perezjoan/UVLM/README.md

 - **Qwen2.5-VL**: `AutoProcessor` + `process_vision_info()` → separate vision preprocessing → `model.generate(GenerationConfig)` → token trimming → batch decode
 - **Qwen3-VL**: shares the Qwen pipeline, loaded via the generic `AutoModelForImageTextToText` class.
 BF16 is used automatically on GPUs with native support (RTX 30xx+, L4, A100), with FP16 fallback otherwise.
 Requires `transformers >= 4.57` and `qwen-vl-utils >= 0.0.14` (installed automatically).
 - **InternVL3.5**: Transformers-native `-HF` checkpoints → tokenizing chat template (`apply_chat_template(tokenize=True)`) → `model.generate()` → prompt-token slicing → decode of the generated portion only.
 Same BF16-aware loading as Qwen3-VL.
 Not gated — no Hugging Face token required.
+- **Gemma 4**: shares the tokenizing-chat-template pipeline with InternVL3.5, plus automatic stripping of Gemma 4's thought-channel tags (emitted by models other than E2B/E4B even when thinking is disabled).
+Requires `transformers >= 5.15`.
+See the memory-profile note above for hardware guidance.

 ### Consensus Validation